RisHUB63/api-gateway-test/README.md

-# Load Testing Environment Setup
+# Load Testing Environment Setup For API-Gateway

 This document outlines the steps to set up and run a load test using Locust, an API gateway (Flask), and dummy backend servers (Flask).